aijaz/octopress/source/_posts/2012/08/2012-08-31-horseshoe-bend.markdown

 camera: NIKON D700
 license: <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US"><img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-nd/3.0/80x15.png" /></a>
 dateTaken: 2012:03:29 17:35:23
+description: The Horseshoe bend is a bend of the Colorado River located near Page, Arizona.
 ---

 This is a bend of the Colorado River located near Page, Arizona.
 In Page